Summary

 Have a yeast infection?
 You’re not alone

-Yeast infection is the second most common vaginal infection in women (the first one is bacterial vaginosis).
+Yeast overgrowth is the second most common vaginal infection in women (the first one is bacterial vaginosis).
 Here are some statistics:

 • About 70-75% of women have a yeast infection at some point in their lives.

-• About 10-14% of pregnant women have yeast infection at some point during pregnancy.
+• About 10-14% of pregnant women have had a vaginal yeast infection during pregnancy.
 This is more common to occur in the third trimester [8]–[10].

-• And about 8% will have more than four episodes per year, that is, a recurrent or persistent yeast infection [1], [11].
+• And about 8% will have over four episodes per year, aka recurrent or persistent yeast infection [1], [11].

-Now let’s take a look at the most common symptoms of a yeast infection:
+The most common symptoms of a yeast infection include:

 • A thick, usually odorless, white vaginal discharge with a cottage cheese-like consistency